The Commons Lounge and Earl Moseley, Jr. Resource Library

 chess game

 The Pan African Action Committee (PAAC) initiated the process of creating a multicultural center on the Texas State campus in 2016, as part of their 10 Points Program.
 The Multicultural Lounge and Black Students' Resource Library opened for student use in Spring 2017.
+Funds from the committee and alumni were used to refurbish and provide furniture for the library.

 Texas State University first opened its doors to African American students in 1963, following court ordered desegregation.
 Georgia Hoodye Cheathan, Helen Jackson Franks, Gloria Odoms Powell, Dana J. Smith, and Mabeleen Washington Wozniak were the first African American women to attend TXST.
-We honors these women through the designation of the Multicultural Lounge on TXST's campus.
+Over 50 years later, African American and Hispanic students make up 51 percent of TXST student demographics.
+The university was designated a Hispanic Serving Institution in 2011

 Hours